rpritr/ODS-Vaje/en/lab12/README.md

    - Show step-by-step how documents flow through the system (who does what, which folder they go into, what metadata is applied, how versioning and permissions work).

 6. **Migration / Implementation considerations** *(optional but recommended)*
-   - If the company currently has documents in paper or in unstructured digital files, describe how you would migrate them to the DMS (e.g. scanning, digitizing, categorizing).  [oai_citation:2‡greenofficepartner.com](https://www.greenofficepartner.com/blog/implement-document-management-system-guide?utm_source=chatgpt.com)
+   - If the company currently has documents in paper or in unstructured digital files, describe how you would migrate them to the DMS (e.g. scanning, digitizing, categorizing).
-   - Suggest training or adoption plan for employees, and how to ensure consistent usage of the system (governance, guidelines, audits) over time.  [oai_citation:3‡The Digital Project Manager](https://thedigitalprojectmanager.com/project-management/document-management-strategy/?utm_source=chatgpt.com)
+   - Suggest training or adoption plan for employees, and how to ensure consistent usage of the system (governance, guidelines, audits) over time.

 7. **Deliverables**
    - A report that includes: company description, requirements, proposed DMS design, folder/metadata structure, user roles/workflows, and example usage scenarios.